Get Your Case Reviewed by Our Experts

 In the complex treatment, doctors may use hormone therapy, chemotherapy, targeted therapy, etc. Innovative methods – like Lutetium-177 PSMA therapy and dendritic cell vaccination – and interventional radiology procedures are also used for advanced adenocarcinoma.
 Surgery is considered in selected men.

-Your healthcare provider will explain personal survival expectancy.
 The 5-year survival rate for Stage 4 is approximately 30%, with higher rates in cases confined to nearby structures (Stage 4A).

-Typically, standard regimens for stage 4 prostate cancer involve several chemotherapy and/or hormone-therapy cycles over many months (often with ongoing maintenance).
+Typically, standard regimens for stage four metastatic prostate cancer involve several chemotherapy and/or hormone-therapy cycles over many months (often with ongoing maintenance).
 In contrast, innovative modalities (e.g., TACE, focal ablation (HIFU, cryo), ECT, or dendritic cell therapy) are often delivered in up to four sessions, sometimes spaced weeks apart, and may be combined within a multimodal plan.

 Standard treatments for stage 4 prostate cancer commonly cause moderate to severe side effects (e.g., fatigue, nausea, hair loss, immunosuppression, skin/urinary/bowel effects).
 In turn, innovative therapies (e.g., TACE, focal ablation, ECT, dendritic cell immunotherapy, and PSMA-targeted radionuclides) tend to have milder, more localized side effects (e.g., transient discomfort, low-grade fever, injection-site soreness).